mdmcabrera/bunny-fetch-reddit/README.md

 # bunny-fetch-reddit
-This is a sample app that fetches data from the r/rabbits subreddit and displays it
+This is a sample app that fetches data from the r/rabbits subreddit and displays it on an iOS app.